-Although non-Hodgkin lymphomas are usually diseases of middle-aged and older people, children and young adults may develop lymphomas, and lymphomas that develop in children and young adults are commonly aggressive subtypes.
+Although non-Hodgkin lymphomas are usually diseases of middle-aged and older people, children and young adults may develop lymphomas.
+Lymphomas that develop in children and young adults are commonly aggressive subtypes.

 For some people with indolent lymphomas, treatment is not needed when the lymphoma is first diagnosed.
+Studies show that waiting does not compromise outcome and prevents the patient from being exposed to side effects of treatment.
 For people with indolent lymphomas, treatment, when needed, extends life and relieves symptoms for many years.
-For people with aggressive lymphomas, cure is possible.
+For people with aggressive lymphomas, cure is possible and therefore waiting without treatment is not usually done.
 The likelihood of a cure or long-term survival depends on the type of non-Hodgkin lymphoma and the stage when treatment starts.
 It is somewhat of a paradox that indolent lymphomas usually respond readily to treatment by going into remission (in which the disease is under control), often followed by long-term survival, but the disease usually is not cured.
 In contrast, aggressive non-Hodgkin lymphomas, which usually require very intensive treatment to achieve remission, have a good chance of being cured.

-People with indolent lymphomas who have very limited disease (stages I and II) are often treated with radiation therapy limited to the site of the lymphoma and adjacent areas.
-With this approach, most people do not have a disease recurrence in the irradiated area.
-Non-Hodgkin lymphomas can recur elsewhere in the body as long as 10 years after treatment, so people require long-term monitoring.
+People with indolent lymphomas who have very limited disease (stage I) are often treated with radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
+Radiation preferentially... read more limited to the site of the lymphoma and adjacent areas.
+With this approach, most people do not have a disease recurrence in the irradiated area, but non-Hodgkin lymphomas can recur elsewhere in the body as long as 10 years after treatment, so people require long-term monitoring.
 People with aggressive lymphomas at a very early stage need to be treated with combination chemotherapy and sometimes radiation therapy.
-With this approach, 70 to 90% of people are cured.

-For people with aggressive stage III or IV non-Hodgkin lymphomas, combinations of chemotherapy drugs are given promptly, often together with rituximab.
+For people with aggressive stage II to IV non-Hodgkin lymphomas, combinations of chemotherapy Combination Cancer Therapy Cancer drugs are most effective when given in combination.
+The rationale for combination therapy is to use drugs that work by different mechanisms, thereby decreasing the likelihood that resistant... read more drugs are given promptly, often together with rituximab.
 Many potentially effective combinations of chemotherapy drugs are available.
 Combinations of chemotherapy drugs are often given names created by using the initial letter of each drug that is included.
 For example, one of the oldest and still one of the most commonly used combinations is known as CHOP (cyclophosphamide, [hydroxy]doxorubicin, vincristine [Oncovin], and prednisone).
 Rituximab has been shown to improve the outcome of CHOP and is now routinely added to the combination (R-CHOP).
-More than 70% of people with aggressive non-Hodgkin lymphomas at an advanced stage are cured with R-CHOP chemotherapy.
+About 60 to 70% of people with aggressive non-Hodgkin lymphomas at an advanced stage are cured with R-CHOP chemotherapy.
 Newer combinations of drugs are being studied.
 Chemotherapy, which often causes different types of blood cells to decrease in number, is sometimes better tolerated if special proteins (called growth factors) are also given to stimulate growth and development of blood cells.

-Most people who have a relapse of an aggressive lymphoma receive high doses of chemotherapy drugs combined with autologous stem cell transplantation, involving the person's own stem cells (see Stem Cell Transplantation).
-With this type of treatment, up to 50% of people may be cured.
-Sometimes stem cells from a sibling or even an unrelated donor (allogeneic transplant) can be used, but this type of transplantation has a greater risk of complications.t is not likely that people who have indolent lymphoma will be cured with autologous stem cell transplantation, but it does appear to be the best treatment option.I
+Most people who have a relapse of an aggressive lymphoma receive high doses of chemotherapy drugs combined with autologous stem cell transplantation Stem Cell Transplantation Stem cell transplantation is the removal of stem cells (undifferentiated cells) from a healthy person and their injection into someone who has a serious blood disorder.
+(See also Overview of... read more , involving the person's own stem cells.
+With this type of treatment, some people are cured.
+Sometimes stem cells from a sibling or even an unrelated donor (allogeneic transplant) can be used, but this type of transplantation has a greater risk of complications.
+Sometimes people are offered treatment with chimeric antigen receptor (CAR) T cells, which are T cells that have been genetically engineered to fight against lymphoma.